 In larger multi-packs at discount stores, these generally cost only about 50 cents each, although I’ve seen the same ones priced much higher when sold individually.

-And now, let the boat rock you to sleep in silence . . . you did get that halyard tied off, didn’t you?
+Which ever method works for you, will allow the boat to rock you to sleep in silence . . . you did get that halyard tied off, didn’t you?

 Discover practical ways to keep everything aboard organized, accessible, and protected from damage.
 Make boat life simpler and stress-free.